vbugaevskii/de-zoomcamp-cycling-2023/README.md

 - `Id` as a primary key;
 - `TerminalName` as a surrogate key.

-It's a small table, it has ~700 records, so should be optimized.
+It's a small table, it has ~700 records, so should NOT be optimized.
 ClickHouse provides special format for such kind of tables, see [Dictionaries](https://clickhouse.com/docs/en/sql-reference/dictionaries), however in this pipeline this optimisation hasn't been done.

 Table `weather` has:
 - `(date, station_id)` as a primary key (used for ordering);